Did you know: Patients with dementia disease commonly withdraw from activities they once loved and spending time with friends and family.

 - Provide an outlet for those with dementia to feel more engaged

-- Lessen irritability & anxiety, both of which are common in dementia patients
+- Lessen irritability & anxiety, both of which are normal in dementia patients

-According to AARP.org, it is extremely important to continue creating meaningful activities for your parents and senior loved ones, not just activities which fill time.
-When deciding what activities to do with a person suffering from dementia, consider hobbies they once loved, knowing you may need to alter these activities for safety reasons.
-As a side note – it’s a good idea to remember the fact that dementia affects a person’s behavior and senses, not just their memory.
-With that said, some activities may be too overwhelming or frustrating for these individuals.
-Still, taking hobbies they once loved and making them a part of daily activities with a loved one with dementia can make a major difference in boosting their positive outlook on life.
+According to AARP.org, it is imperative to continue creating meaningful mental activities for your aging parents and senior loved ones, not just activities that fill time for those with symptoms of Alzheimer’s disease or a type of dementia.
+When dementia or Alzheimer’s caregivers are deciding what activities and exercises to do with a person suffering from memory loss, consider hobbies they once loved.
+Keep in mind you may need to alter these senior living activities for safety reasons and to lower risk factors to them or others.
+As a side note – it’s a good idea to remember the fact that dementia disease or Alzheimer’s disease affects a person’s behavior and senses, not just their memory.
+With that said, some activities may be too overwhelming or frustrating for these individuals with mid-stage dementia or late-stage dementia.
+Taking hobbies your loved one with long-term memory loss once loved and making them a part of daily activities can make a significant difference in boosting their positive outlook on life and improving their health and well-being.

 Top 10 Stimulating Activities for Dementia Patients

-Below, we’ve listed some of the best stimulating activities to help work multiple sensory areas with dementia patients:
+Below, we’ve listed some of the best stimulating activities of daily living to help work multiple sensory areas with dementia or Alzheimer’s patients:

-- Cooking or Baking – Simple recipes or desserts your loved one with dementia enjoys.
+- Cooking or Baking – Making simple recipes or desserts your loved one with signs of dementia enjoys can improve their mental health.

-- Tidy Up the House – Whether you sweep the patio, or do the laundry together, these activities are helpful for giving dementia patients a sense of accomplishment.
+- Tidy Up the House – Whether you sweep the patio, or do the laundry together, these activities help give mild dementia patients a sense of accomplishment since they are solving problems in their living spaces.

-- Organize – This is a particularly positive activity for dementia patients who used to take great pride in their cleaning and organization skills.
+- Organize – This is a particularly positive activity for dementia patients who used to take great pride in their cleaning and organization skills, and helps maintain their alertness to the environment around them.

-- Read or Browse Through Books – Especially books the dementia patient used to enjoy reading.
-Even if reading isn’t done, simply browsing the book’s images can bring back positive memories.
+- Read or Browse Through Books – Especially books, the patient living with dementia used to enjoy reading.
+Even if reading isn’t done, merely browsing the book’s images can bring back positive memories and help with forgetfulness.

-- Watch some Family Home Videos – This is one of the best ways to bring a smile to their face.
+- Watch some Family Home Videos – This is one of the best ways to bring a smile to the face of someone with mild cognitive problems or early Alzheimer’s or dementia.

-- Newspaper – Keep your loved one with dementia up-to-date on some of the more mild news stories and events going on today.
+- Newspaper – Keep your loved one with dementia or stages of Alzheimer’s disease up-to-date on some of the more mild news stories and events going on today.

-- Gardening – By keeping a garden, dementia patients are given the ability to watch things grow, and a sense of pride and accomplishment when their garden flourishes.
-Another idea on the same note, would be to take them to your local botanical garden.
+- Gardening – By keeping a garden, those with various forms of dementia are given the ability to watch things grow, and a sense of pride and accomplishment when their garden flourishes.
+Another idea on the same note would be to take them to your local botanical garden to help improve the mental health of those with a dementia or Alzheimer’s diagnosis.

-- Work on Puzzles – According to doctors specializing in memory care, puzzles can be one of the best and positive activities for those struggling with dementia symptoms.
+- Work on Puzzles – According to doctors specializing in memory care, puzzles can be one of the best and positive activities for those struggling with dementia symptoms ranging from mild to severe dementia.

-We hope you’re able to take this article into consideration next time you plan activities for a loved one with dementia.
+We hope you’re able to consider this article next time you plan dementia treatment activities for a loved one with dementia.
 Remember, if you find your parent or senior loved one resisting any given activity, give that specific activity a break.
-You could try again later, or ask your senior loved one if there are any other types of activities they’d like to engage in.
-This should be about making the activity process as enjoyable for them as possible.
-Again, concentrate on the process of the activity and your loved one participating in it, rather than the results of the activity.
-What is most important, is that your time spent together is meaningful for the patient with dementia.
+You could try again later, or ask your senior loved one if there are any other types of activities or events they’d like to engage in.
+This should be about making the activity process as enjoyable as possible for those in need of Alzheimer’s and dementia care.
+Concentrate on the act of the activity itself and your loved one participating in it, rather than the results of the senior care activity.
+What is most important is that your time spent together is meaningful for the patient with dementia.